Why It’s Okay to be Different

 Growing up, I wanted to fit in.
-Not that unusual for a teenager I realise.
+Not that unusual for a teenager I realize.

 Being adopted only added to my feelings of isolation as a youngster.